top of page

 An edited version of my MA dissertation was published as ‘Invisible friends: questioning the representation of the court dwarf in Hapsburg Spain’ in Histories of the Normal and the Abnormal: Social and cultural histories of norms and normativity, ed by Waltraud Ernst (part of the series Routledge Studies in the Social History of Medicine) (Oxford: Routledge, 2006; first paperback edition 2012).

-As well as academic texts, I have also written articles about disability and the family of Philip II of Spain for the best-selling History Today magazine.
+As well as academic texts, I have also contributed reviews and articles for the best-selling History Today magazine.
 (See 'Projects' for other work.)
-I also review history titles for them.

 Lecturing